 A discount is available to grantmakers with current membership in the Council or in one of the participating regional associations of grantmakers in states where the discount is approved.* To find out if your regional association participates, check with your regional association, Aon, or the Council.

 How to get started

-Download an application and other materials at Aon's D&O website or call Jason Tharpe, program administrator at Aon, at 202-429-8561.
+Download an application and other materials on Aon Association Services's D&O webpage or call Jason Tharpe, program administrator at Aon, at 202-429-8561.
 To obtain the discount, let Aon know that you are a member of either the Council or a participating regional association.
-If you have questions for the Council about the program, contact email@example.com.
+If you have questions for the Council about the program, contact firstname.lastname@example.org.